Calder-Ty/ztui/ztui-tabby/README.md

 const ztui = @import("ztui");
 const keycodes = ztui.event_reader.keycodes;

-// Generate the table from a file
-// Loop over every key, event and build out a set of bytes that _should_ generate that event
-//
-// generate by writing out the bytes of codes and then validating that we get stuff? pub fn main() !void {
+pub fn main() !void {
     var gpa = std.heap.GeneralPurposeAllocator(.{}){};
     const allocator = gpa.allocator();